ARCHER2-HPC/archer2-docs/quick-start/quickstart-users.rst

 How you generate your SSH key pair depends on which operating system you use and which SSH client you use to connect to ARCHER2.
-We will not cover the details on generating an SSH key pair here, but [detailed information on generating an SSH key pair is available in the ARCHER2 User and Best Practice Guide](https://docs.archer2.ac.uk/user-guide/connecting.html).
+We will not cover the details on generating an SSH key pair here, but detailed information on generating an SSH key pair is available in the `ARCHER2 User and Best Practice Guide <https://docs.archer2.ac.uk/user-guide/connecting.html>`__.

 Once you have generated your SSH key pair, you should add the public part to your login account using SAFE: